atakumi-global/atakumi-bubble-chat/README.md

 ## Credits

-Created as a lightweight alternative to iframe-based chat widgets.
+Created as a lightweight, embeddable chat solution.
 No dependencies required!